Apprenticeships Checklist

 In addition, as an Apprentice you would also need to spend at least 50% of your regular, planned working hours (known at the start of the apprenticeship) in England.

-Please speak with your Apprenticeship Manager, Line Manager, Training Manager or other similar authority in your organisation to look into this and to ask them to review and complete the Employer Eligibility Checklist (if they have not done so already) to ascertain if they meet the criteria.
+Please speak with your Apprenticeship Manager, Line Manager, Training Manager or other similar authority in your organisation to look into this and to ask them to contact us.
+We will then be able to send them an Employer Eligibility Checklist to complete in order to determine if your organisation meets the criteria for the Apprenticeship programme.
+This form also serves as a key component of the Training Services Agreement.
+Review a blank copy of the Training Services Agreement.

 Once this is established and the form completed we will need to touch base with the contact dealing with the Apprenticeships within your organisation so that you can be formally nominated and so that the contractual requirements for your company - including a Training Needs Analysis and a Training Services Agreement can be established.